mwbowers/mwbowers.github.io/concepts/program-structure/qsys-cl-program.md

 ---
-title: ASNA.QSys CL Program
+title: "Mastering QSYS CL Programs"
-description: Explore the capabilities and integration of the ASNA.QSys CL Program, a pivotal component in the ASNA.QSys environment.
-This guide provides an in-depth look at its functionality, usage scenarios, and how it enhances system operations, offering valuable insights for developers and system administrators.
+description: "Dive into QSYS CL programs with our guide.
+Learn to create, manage, and optimize CL programs effectively for your projects."
 ---

 IBM i Command Language uses free-format syntax, similar to modern programming languages such as C#.